Security-Onion-Solutions/securityonion-docs/hunt.rst

 Hunt
 ====

-:ref:`soc` includes our Hunt interface which is similar to our :ref:`dashboards` interface but is tuned more for threat hunting.
+:ref:`soc` includes a Hunt interface which is similar to our :ref:`dashboards` interface but is tuned more for threat hunting.

 .. image:: images/41_hunt.png
   :target: _images/41_hunt.png